-Stabilize finances
+- Stabilize our finances

-Protect critical services
+- Protect critical health care services

-Minimize impacts on patients
+- Minimize impacts on our patients

-Continue to address health care workforce and access to care challenges
+- Continue to address health care workforce and access to care challenges

-We are committed to meeting the needs of our communities across Vermont and Northern New York, now and long into the future.
+We are committed to meeting the needs of our communities across Vermont and northern New York, now and long into the future.

 Manage patient beds, and post-acute and surgical capacity.